AI Hardware Design League

 • Feedback will be collected from students after each tutorial session.
 The content of tutorials will be adjusted based on the feedback.

-• Supplementary materials like slides, reference documents, code samples, etc. will be shared before to allow preparation to enable more effective and interactive sessions.
+• Supplementary materials like slides, reference documents, code samples, etc. will be shared beforehand to allow preparation to enable more effective and interactive sessions.

 • Participants will use a Discord forum for ongoing discussion, specifically for technical issues related to the tools.